 Since I knew I wanted to become a physician early on, I pursued a direct BS/MD program out of high school.
 This program granted me guaranteed admission into medical school, contingent upon meeting a few standard prerequisites during my undergraduate years.
 It also gave me the freedom to not only enjoy my undergraduate experience but also allowed me to broaden my interests without the undue stress of having to study for the MCAT and apply for medical school.
-From ballroom dancing to earn a business minor, I was able to have a well-rounded college experience.
-During medical school, I focused heavily on learning as much as I could while balancing some service-oriented healthcare such as volunteering at a high blood pressure clinic.
+From ballroom dancing to earning a business minor, I was able to have a well-rounded college experience.
+During medical school, I focused heavily on learning as much as I could while balancing some service-oriented healthcare activities such as volunteering at a high blood pressure clinic.
 Before I knew it, it was time to select a medical specialty.

 What is Ophthalmology and why did you choose it as a specialty?